 2. PROBLEM -> AGITATE -> SOLVE

-All great products started from solving a problem in the world.
+All great products start from solving a problem in the world.

-As a politician, they are selling themselves as a product and in order to get your vote.
-They need to convince you that you have problems, they know exactly what they are and most importantly that they can solve them.
+As a politician, they are selling themselves as a product and getting your vote.
+They need to convince you that you have problems, that they know exactly what they are, and most importantly that they can solve them.
 That’s where the Problem-Agitate- Solve method of selling comes in.

 It works like this: